mlabs-haskell/doc-drive-cardano-components/docs/examples/payToScript.md

 This example is taken from the PPP0303

 Building a transaction with a payment to a script address comes with two major changes.
-First, instead of a payment key hash, we need a script hash for our address. and second, we need to provide a datum hash (or, since the beginning of the Babagge era, alternatively a `TxOutDatumInline` which is built with only `ScriptData`).
+First, instead of a payment key hash, we need a script hash for our address. and second, we need to provide a datum hash (or, since the beginning of the Babagge era, alternatively a `TxOutDatumInline`).

 So how do we get script address?
 Same as for a key address, we can use `cardano-cli address build`, but this time instead of a verification key, we must provide a `Script`.